AGWeb18/Portfolio/README.md

 #### 2.Solutions Consultant
 The amazing team at [360insights](https://360insights.com/) both widened, and deepened my proficiency in the business development, analysis and data wrangling skills.
-Working directly with the CFO and President, taught me the
+Working directly with the CFO and President, taught me the fundamentals of leadership, executive communication and 'top-down' thinking.

->> Durham Region has 50 Health Neighbourhoods.
-We present more than 80 indicators, by neighbourhood and municipality, to tell us about the demographics and health of our communities.